 With the support of an MWMO Action Grant, in 2019 the ICCC parking lot was transformed to infiltrate 1.1 inches of runoff from nearly all impervious surfaces onsite.
 Stormwater best management practices (BMPs) installed include four raingardens, a native planting area, permeable pavers in the main entryway, and a combination rock/vegetated swale.

 In addition to managing stormwater runoff, the improvements will also make the building more accessible and welcoming.
-(The ICCC also contributed their own funding for the parking lot reorientation.)
 The ICCC and the MWMO held a public celebration for the project on October 11, 2019, featuring a gathering of project partners and local officials.